simonh1000/angular-http-server/README.md

 # Angular-HTTP-Server

-Should work with any Single Page App framework that use a router to change the URL.

-## Rationale

-Very simple server that returns a file if it exists, or 'index.html' otherwise (i.e. when the url requested is actually a SPA route).

-Other simple http-servers (correctly) give a 404 when you try to refresh your browser for a page that is a route on a client side app.
+A very simple dev server designed for Single Page App developers in that it supports page refreshes of any route.
+It returns a file if it exists, or 'index.html' otherwise (i.e. when the url requested is actually a SPA route).
+Other dev http-servers (correctly) give a 404 when you try to refresh your browser for a page that is a route on a client side app.

+Originally designed for my Angular work, it should work with any Single Page App framework that uses a router to change the URL (React, Vue JS, Elm,...).

 ## To use: